5 Signs You're Overspending on your Real Estate Portfolio

 In a post-pandemic reality, many businesses could be overspending on their corporate real estate portfolio, and leaders may not even know it.

 There has been a dramatic shift in the way that people work, which has significantly impacted space planning and led to a need for new systems and data points.
 Planning real estate demand based on the number of employees in a region or expected office use is no longer a sustainable option.
-Today, a spatial intelligence technology in the workplace that captures how people are truly using spaces is essential.

 Real estate is one of the top expenditures for corporate businesses — and most are overpaying for unused space due to outdated space planning strategies.